Astral-C/bStream/README.md

 ```

 ## TODO
-Currently open mode isnt properly set and all streams are read write.
+Currently open mode isn't properly set and all streams are read write.
 This is not intended (there is meant to be seperate read streams and write streams) however to properly overwrite parts of a file you must use the in, out, and binary flags for opening an fstream.
 This will be fixed in the future and it is reccomended that you design your programs with seperate read and write streams in mind, if you do not your code may no longer work once this is fixed.